codegen-sh/codegen-cli/src/codegen/docs/create-command.md

 ## Next Steps

-After creating a codemod:
+After creating a function:

-1. Review the generated code in `run.py`
+1. Review the generated code
-2. Check the hints in `system-prompt.md`
+2. Check the system prompt in `.codegen-sh/prompts/my-function-system-prompt.md`:
+   - Feed this file to your AI assistant for better help
+   - It contains valuable context about the function's purpose and implementation
+   - Use it when asking for help or making modifications
-3. Test it: `codegen run my-codemod-name`
+3. Test it: `codegen run my-function`
-4. Deploy it: `codegen deploy codegen-sh/codemods/my-codemod-name/run.py`